Karmatanr, Jamtara

 Karmatanr is a census town in Karmatanr CD block in the Jamtara Sadar subdivision of the Jamtara district in the Indian state of Jharkhand.

 History

 Ishwar Chandra Vidyasagar, the scholar-social reformer and a key figure in the Bengal Renaissance came to Karmatar in 1873 and spent more than 18 years of his life here.
-In 1974, the railway station at Karmatar was renamed Vidyasagar.
+In 1974, the railway station at Karmatar was renamed after him.